-I believe that we all need support at some time in our lives and that no issue is too big, or too small, to ask for help.
+We all need support at some time in our lives and no issue is too big, or too small, to ask for help.
 Having found the courage to seek support, it is then important to find the right person.
 Once you’re satisfied that a counsellor is sufficiently well qualified, and experienced in what you wish to bring, there are two other issues to consider.

 Firstly, whether their preferred style of working matches your expectation.

 I would describe my way of working as collaborative; we will work out what you hope to gain from counselling, and go at your pace.
 We can have a long or short-term arrangement to suit your needs.
 I will be real and honest with you in terms of telling you what I think and feel, but won’t assume that I know what is best for you because I am confident that you are the best judge of that, even if you are currently having doubts.

 Secondly, but probably more importantly, is personality.
 A compatible personality is really crucial because it is the quality of the relationship, rather than the technique that can really make the difference.
 As this is a not so easy to portray on a website without a long list of descriptive words, the very best way to decide is to book a free-of-charge, no obligation initial session to see whether it feels right.